 ”To play for your country is a very special and honorable task.
 Bengt Johansson is a great leader with a real feel for group dynamic, I respect him a lot.“

 In 1999, at the age of 26, Vranjes is offered his first international professional contract in BM Granollers, Liga ASOBAL in Spain.

 He signs a 3-year contract, but leaves Spain after two and transfers to German club HSG Nordhorn.

 ”The years in Spain where great.
 I had reached my dream – to become a professional handball player.
 In those days we had five training sessions plus one game a week.
 I am grateful that I got the opportunity to get acquainted with this fantastic region and its warm people.“

 The contract with HSG Nordhorn is for five years.
 Kent-Harry Andersson is Head Coach, and the team is loaded with Scandinavian players like Ola Lindgren, Peter Gentzel and Glenn Solberg.
 German player Holger Glandorf is a youngster in this team, as well as Maik Machulla (now head coach in SG Flensburg Handewitt).

 ”The years at HSG Nordhorn were very nice and familial, all players had a really close relationship to one another.
 I am very thankful to Kent-Harry and Bernd Rigterink who brought me there.
 Kent Harry later took me to SG Flensburg Handewitt.“

 In 2006 SG Flensburg Handewitt signs a 2-year-contract with Vranjes.
 These are supposed to be his last years abroad before moving back to Sweden.

 Vranjes contract is being extendend to one more season, but in December 2008 he is forced to end his career as a handball player due to injury.
 He continues as Assistant Coach the remaining part of the season.

-”I was really proud to be offered the possibility to play for a top club like the SG, I saw a real chance to reach great results.
-We were really close, but unfortunalely did not make it all the way to the top during my time there as a player.“
+”I was really proud to be offered the chance to play for a top club like the SG, I saw a real chance to reach great results.
+We were always really close, but unfortunalely we did not make it all the way to the top during my time there as a player.“